radish-miyazaki/sveltekit-tutorial/README.md

 ## svelte-tutorial

-this repository is below udemy's sample project which migrates from sapper to svelte-kit.
+this repository is sample project which migrates from sapper to svelte-kit and introduct TypeScript in below udemy course .

 https://www.udemy.com/course/sveltejs-the-complete-guide/